 It is fixed now for me somehow.

-However, I still feel that it had something to do with the communication between UE and VS, and not with an error in my code.
-So probably the settings in VS in my previous project were set wrong by me.
+However, I still feel that it had something to do with communication between UE and VS, and not with an error in my code.
+So probably settings in VS in my previous project were set wrong by me.

-Anyway, thanks for the help
+Anyway, thanks for help

 Hey all,

 Tieske909090: Glad it was resolved for you!
-If you didn’t have anything wrong in the code, than it could welll have been a setting in VS that was the culprit.
+If you didn’t have anything wrong in code, than it could welll have been a setting in VS that was culprit.
 However, if you run into this problem again, please let us know.
 There shouldn’t be anything causing a miscommunication between VS and UE4, but we certainly want to catch it if there is.

 CakeOrD3ath: Are you still experiencing this issue?
-Have you gone through the tutorial again to make sure you didn’t miss anything?
+Have you gone through tutorial again to make sure you didn’t miss anything?
 I’m marking this post resolved for now, but please reopen if you still need assistance.

 Thanks!

-Still having the issue, done the tutorial twice now, everything matching to a T, tried in DebugGame Editor, Development Editor, still nothing.
-The only thing I can think of thats changed is in Visual Studios when it popped up with the “This is out of date” stuff, I told it not to display that anymore, and Microsoft claims that from that point on it automatically builds, but regardless of that I always build before debugging so it shouldn’t really affect anything in my mind.
+Still having issue, done tutorial twice now, everything matching to a T, tried in DebugGame Editor, Development Editor, still nothing. only thing I can think of thats changed is in Visual Studios when it popped up with “This is out of date” stuff, I told it not to display that anymore, and Microsoft claims that from that point on it automatically builds, but regardless of that I always build before debugging so it shouldn’t really affect anything in my mind.

-Tieske909090: I’m glad you got it working in the end
+Tieske909090: I’m glad you got it working in end

 Yeah it is unfortunately, so thats not it.